narcisaam/jekyll-now/_posts/5-07-2017-Init_and_probe.md

 ---

 A driver is described using the **i2c_driver** struct.
 In order to register our chip driver, we first need to populate this struct.

-We first provide a name for the driver using the driver.name field.
+ * Providing a name for the driver is done using the driver.name field.
-We then pass some function pointers that interests us.
+ * Then, we need to pass some function pointers that interests us.
 I will implement the _probe and _remove functions, so I'm populating the corresponding fields.
-Another member that I will initialize is the “id_table”, which lists the i2c_devices supported by the driver.
+ * Another member that I will initialize is the “id_table”, which lists the i2c_devices supported by the driver.
 On that account, I define an array that will contain entries of type **struct i2c_device_id**.
 This is a struct that provides 2 members: name and driver_data.
 I'll add one single entry to my array,  meaning that we support one chip named “ccs811”.
 This means that when the kernel discovers a “ccs811” device, it will look for a driver that can handle this “ccs811”.

 Now that we defined our i2c_driver struct, we pass it to the helper **module_i2c_driver** macro that registers our driver.
 Basically, **module_init()** and **module_exit()** are replaced by this macro.